YedlaLikitha02/Traffic_Sign_Recognition_System/README.md

 🚦 Traffic Sign Recognition System
-📌 Overview

-This project is a Traffic Sign Recognition System built using Convolutional Neural Networks (CNN).
+A deep learning–based Traffic Sign Recognition System built using Convolutional Neural Networks (CNN).
-It classifies traffic signs from images and displays the predicted sign along with a confidence score using a Tkinter GUI.
+This project classifies traffic signs from images and displays the predicted sign along with a confidence score using a simple Tkinter GUI.

+📌 Project Overview

+Traffic sign recognition is an important component of intelligent transportation systems and autonomous vehicles.
+This project uses a CNN model to automatically recognize and classify traffic signs into 44 different categories.

+The system consists of:

+A training script to train the CNN model

+A GUI application to test the trained model

 📂 Project Structure
 Traffic_Sign_Recognition_System/
 │
-├── traffic_sign.py        # Train the CNN model
+├── traffic_sign.py        # CNN model training
-├── gui.py                 # GUI to test the trained model
+├── gui.py                 # GUI for testing the model
 ├── traffic_classifier.h5  # Saved trained model
 ├── requirements.txt
 └── README.md